Stanford Dissertation Fellowships

 - SHC Dissertation Prize Fellowships are open to applicants from the School of Education.

 Applications must be submitted via our online application system and must be in English.
-Access to the system opens in early August and closes on February 1, 2023, 11:59 PM Pacific time.
+Access to the system opens in the fall quarter and closes on February 4, 2024, 11:59 PM Pacific time.
 We discourage the submission of additional materials with the application and cannot circulate these to the committee or return such materials.

 Applicants will be notified when their applications have been received, and will be notified of the fellowship competition outcome in late March/early April.